kshitizkool/Google-Capstone-Project/README.md

 This is where I come into the picture, I needed to identify the trends by analyzing Cyclistic’s historical bike trip data.

-But before analyzing the data, I asked a few questions to myself: - "."**How do annual members and Casual riders use Cyclistic bikes differently?
+But before analyzing the data, I asked a few questions to myself: -
+* **How do annual members and Casual riders use Cyclistic bikes differently?
-"."**Why would Casual riders buy Cyclistic annual memberships?
+* **Why would Casual riders buy Cyclistic annual memberships?
-"."How can Cyclistic use digital media to influence Casual riders to become members?
+* **How can Cyclistic use digital media to influence Casual riders to become members?

 These questions helped me to give direction and structure to my analysis.
 **The Analysis